030/n3dr/README.md

 ./n3dr-linux upload -u admin -n http://localhost:8081 -r maven-public
 ```

-## "Clone" the content of a repository in a different Nexus 3 server in a different repository
+## "Clone" a Nexus3 repository

+Suppose that one has created a new Nexus3 repository, e.g. NexusNEW and that
+one would like to copy the content of the old repository, e.g. NexusOLD, then
-These are the basic steps to "clone" and eventually rename the content of a
+these basic steps could be issued to "clone" NexusOLD:
-repository from one nexus3 server to another one:

 ```
-n3dr backup -u <source-nexus3-user> -n <source-nexus3-server-url> -r <repo-source-name>
+n3dr backup -u <old-nexus3-user> -n <old-nexus3-server-url> \
+-r <old-repo-source-name>
 cd download
-mv <repo-source-name> <repo-target-name>
+mv <old-repo-source-name> <new-repo-target-name>
-n3dr upload -u <target-nexus3-user> -n <target-nexus3-server-url> -r <repo-target-name>
+n3dr upload -u <new-target-nexus3-user> -n <new-target-nexus3-server-url> \
+-r <new-repo-target-name>
 ```

 ## Rationale for N3DR